bcass/dcdp-rules/README.md

 ### Section 4.
 COUNTY TREASURER
 1. The County Treasurer shall: (i) be responsible for the receiving, depositing in an FDIC-Insured financial institution, and accounting of all funds, cash, negotiable instruments and assets accruing to the interest of the Douglas County Democratic Party; (ii) provide a continuous written, itemized monthly report of all such assets to the Central Committee; (iii) be responsible for preparing all instruments and records of expenditures and liabilities; (iv) provide a continuous written, itemized monthly report of all revenue, expenditures and liabilities to the Central Committee; (v) and be responsible for reconciliation of assets and liabilities determined in a written monthly report to the Central Committee and combining the requirements as noted above.
 1. The Treasurer shall also provide a written, itemized report containing the above elements to the County Convention to cover the period since the previous County Convention.
-1. The Treasurer shall be responsible for the timely preparation and delivery of all required reports to the Nebraska Accountability and Disclosure Commission, the Federal Election Commission, the Internal Revenue Service or other authorized agency as may be required by law.
+1. The Treasurer shall be responsible for the timely preparation and delivery of all required reports to the Nebraska Accountability and Disclosure Commission, the Federal Election Commission, the Internal Revenue Service, or other authorized agency as may be required by law.

 ### Section 5.
 AFRICAN AMERICAN REPRESENTATIVE
 1. The African American Representative must meet the following additional credential; be a blooded member of a recognized racial minority defined as Black (all as defined in 48 C.F.R.
 Chapter 1, Part 19, subpart 10.001) and shall not also serve simultaneously as the African American Caucus Chair.
 1. The African American Representative shall be the organization’s liaison to the African American Community and shall strengthen the relationship between the Party and this Community.
 2. The African American Representative shall work with the Chair of the African American Caucus and leaders of the African American Community to form the AAC-DCDP Coalition.
 This Coalition shall focus on working together on the concerns and goals of the African American community in Douglas County.
-3. The African American Representative shall have duties as assigned to them by this Constitution, the Bylaws or the County Chair.
+3. The African American Representative shall have duties as assigned to them by this Constitution, the Bylaws, or the County Chair.

 ### Section 6.
 LATINO REPRESENTATIVE
 1. The Latino Representative must meet the following additional credential; be a blooded member of a recognized racial minority defined as Hispanic (all as defined in 48 C.F.R.
 Chapter 1, Part 19, subpart 10.001) and shall not also serve simultaneously as the Latino Caucus Chair.
 1. The Latino Representative shall be the organization’s liaison to the Latino community and shall strengthen the relationship between the Party and this Community.
 1. The Latino Representative shall work with the Chair of the Latino Caucus and leaders of the Latino Community to form the LC-DCDP Coalition.
 The Coalition shall focus on the working together on the concerns and goals of the Latino Community in Douglas County.
-1. The Latino Representative shall have duties as assigned to them by this Constitution, the Bylaws or the County Chair.
+1. The Latino Representative shall have duties as assigned to them by this Constitution, the Bylaws, or the County Chair.

 ### Section 7.
 DIVERSITY REPRESENTATIVE
-1. The Diversity Representative must meet one of the following additional credentials; be a blooded member of a recognized racial minority defined as Asian-Pacific, Asian-Indian or Native American (all as defined in 48 C.F.R.
+1. The Diversity Representative must meet one of the following additional credentials; be a blooded member of a recognized racial minority defined as Asian-Pacific, Asian-Indian, or Native American (all as defined in 48 C.F.R.
 Chapter 1, Part 19, subpart 10.001) or a member of a religious minority as being non-Christian and including agnostics and atheists or a member of the Disability or LGBT Communities.
 This member’s primary credential may not be as a member of a blooded racial minority defined as African American or Latino and may not also serve simultaneously as the Chair of any CCO.
 1. The Diversity Representative must gender balance the collection of the African American and Latino Representative.
 1. The Diversity Representative shall be the organization’s liaison to the widely diverse community of Douglas County and these underrepresented communities of Douglas County and shall strengthen the relationship between those communities and the Party.
 2. The Diversity Representative shall work with the Chairs of all the CCO and leaders of various community organizations to form the DC Diversity Coalition.
 This Coalition shall focus on working together on the concerns and goals of diversity throughout our community in Douglas County.
-3. The Diversity Representative shall have duties as assigned to them by this Constitution, the Bylaws or the County Chair.
+3. The Diversity Representative shall have duties as assigned to them by this Constitution, the Bylaws, or the County Chair.

 ### Section 8.
 EXECUTIVE COMMITTEE
 1. The members of the Executive Committee shall be the Officers of the Party.